veebch/heat-o-matic/README.md

 - A plug socket for the heating device.
 For cooking, we use one of [these](https://www.galaxus.ch/de/s2/product/rommelsbacher-ts1502-wasserkocher-8406453?supplier=406802)
 - Wires Galore

 **Warning: Don't generate heat using something that dislikes being power-cycled a lot.
-This is GPL code.
-Yada yada NO WARRANTY**
+This is GPL code, ie NO WARRANTY**

 # Installing Heat-o-matic onto a Pico